-These structural realities are at odds with a world of equity and human decency.
-But we have the power to change that reality if we commit ourselves to the work of racial justice.
-Some of this work will be visible and much of it will not be as it must happen at our own kitchen tables, in our workplaces, or wherever our spheres of influence may be.
+Together, we have the power to change that reality if we commit ourselves to the work of racial justice.
+Some of this work will be visible and much of it will not be as it must happen at our own kitchen tables, in our workplaces – wherever our spheres of influence are.

 President & CEO